gfed53/youtube-searcher-heroku/README.md

 Welcome to the Ultimate YouTube Searcher.
 The goal of this app is to allow the user to gain more freedom in searching for YouTube videos.
 It was originally created with all of the hardcore YouTube junkies out there in mind (myself included), but of course can be enjoyed and used by anybody.

-The next big goal for the future is to create a fully functional playlist, and also to incorporate a way to save actual past searches with all of their respective params.
-I also plan on adding more search options.
+Some goals for the future are to create a fully functional playlist and to add more search options.
 Enjoy!

 Guide